IamRENCE/red-dragon-foundations-course-project/README.md

 ## About The Project

-This project contains a Jupyter notebook for human emotions classification using VGG16.
+This project contains a Jupyter notebook `Emotion_Detection.ipynb` for human emotions classification using VGG16.

-There is a secondary Jupyter notebook for bank churn prediction using neural networks, which was added as a backup submission.
+There is a secondary Jupyter notebook `Bank_Cusomer_Churn.ipynb` for bank churn prediction using neural networks, which was added as a backup submission.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>